About The Bach Choir

 Founded in 1876, The Bach Choir is recognised as one of the world’s leading choruses, building upon a tradition that combines musical excellence with creativity and innovation.
-From the first performance in Britain of Bach’s Mass in B minor to the soundtrack for Ridley Scott’s 2012 epic Prometheus, our musical heritage is as rich as it is diverse.
-Directed by David Hill, one of the country’s most eminent conductors, we regularly perform and record across London and the UK in prestigious venues, from the Royal Albert Hall to Abbey Road Studios.
+From the first performance in Britain of Bach’s Mass in B minor to the soundtrack for the Star Wars Jedi: Fallen Order video game, our musical heritage is as rich as it is diverse.
+Directed by David Hill MBE, one of the country’s most eminent conductors, we regularly perform and record across London and the UK in prestigious venues, from the Southbank Centre and Royal Albert Hall to Abbey Road Studios.

 A unique collective voice

-Described by the London Evening Standard as ‘probably the finest independent choir in the world’, we value the freedom that our independence brings, allowing us to work with the very best conductors, orchestras, and soloists, and to choose the music we perform.
-To date we have sung over 200 works in more than 80 venues, and continue to share our work with audiences around the world.
+“I can’t imagine a professional choir giving a more perfect and passionate performance” wrote the Independent in February 2020 of the Choir’s performance of Bach’s Mass in B minor.
+We value the freedom that our independence brings, allowing us to work with the very best conductors, orchestras, and soloists, and to choose the music we perform.
+To date we have sung over 400 works in more than 120 venues, and continue to share our work with audiences around the world.

 A distinctive, challenging repertoire

 From oratorio to film scores and from St Paul’s Cathedral to Sydney Opera House, our repertoire – which covers works from the 16th century to the present day – celebrates the power that music has to connect us, to take us beyond ourselves, and to spark our imagination.
-Our work has an emotional intensity that only a large choir can evoke and in 2012 we invited a host of younger voices to join us.
-Our performance of Bob Chilcott’s The Angry Planet at the BBC Proms saw over 250 school children singing as part of our sixth world premiere since 2001.
+Our work has an emotional intensity that only a large choir can evoke.

 A list of notable names